Sobeston/zig.guide/chapter-1.md

 }
 ```

-Returning a struct type is how you make generic data structures in zig.
+Returning a struct type is how you make generic data structures in Zig.
 The usage of `@This` is required here, which gets the type of the innermost struct, union, or enum.
 Here `std.mem.eql` is also used which compares two slices.

 ```zig
 fn Vec(